Tibetan culture: World Heritage Site

-Traditions and Traditional architecture
+Traditional architecture

-Tibetans have a unique culture, and diversity only otherwise seen in ethnicity groups regions such as Xinjiang.
 Traditional Kham architecture is seen in most dwellings in Kangding.
 Kham houses tend to be spacious and fit in well with their environment.
 Their floors and ceilings are wooden, as houses are throughout in Kangding.
 [This article is dated.
 Modern Kangding city is now rebuilt, eliminating the earlier fire-prone wooden architecture].
 Horizontal timber beams support the roof and these in turn are supported by wooden columns.
 Although the area has been heavily logged, wood is imported and used abundantly for housing.
-The Garzê Tibetan Autonomous Prefecture of Kham, surrounded by forests, is known for its beautiful wooden houses built in a range of styles and lavishly decorated with wooden ornamentation.
-The interiors of houses are usually paneled with wood and the cabinetry is ornately decorated.
-Although various materials are used in the well-built houses, it is the skilful carpentry that is striking.
-This skill is passed down from father to son and there appear to be plenty of carpenters.
-However a threat to traditional Tibetan carpentry is the growing use of concrete structures.
+The Garzê Tibetan Autonomous Prefecture of Kham, surrounded by forests, is known for its wooden houses built in a range of styles and lavishly decorated with wooden ornamentation.
+The interiors of houses are usually paneled with wood and the cabinetry is ornately decorated, requiring expertise in carpentry, a skill passed from father to son.
+However, a threat to traditional Tibetan carpentry is the growing use of concrete structures.
 Some consider the increased use of concrete as a deliberate infiltration of the Chinese influence into Tibet.
 In Gaba Township, where there are few Han Chinese, almost all the structures are traditional.